Hiring a car when abroad

 The US Basic Med scheme only applies to pilots resident in the US and does not cover flights abroad.

-I would therefore suggest that self-declared medicals in neither country applies to a 61.75 piggyback licence and you will need a current EASA Class 2 or FAA Class 3 (but not both).
+I would therefore suggest that self-declared medicals in neither country applies to a 61.75 piggyback licence and you will need either a current UK Class 2 or FAA Class 3 (but not both).